 Creativity can come to you in many ways.

-Your team should be given space and time to brainstorm new ideas before the meeting.
+Your team should be given space and time to brainstorm new meeting agenda ideas ahead of time.
 Be clear you want them to take some time during that week whether in or out of the office to come up with interesting new ways to solve a problem.

 Another great tool to help your brainstorming sessions run smoothly is Flowjo’s Growth Hacking Box.
 The “THINK” cards in this box gives you 20 ways to brainstorm new ideas with your team.